June 27, 2025 to June 29, 2025

 Flower Show

-The highly anticipated three-day gardening show returns from Friday 21st to Sunday 23rd June 2024, celebrating the best of British gardening.
+The highly anticipated three-day gardening show returns from June 27th - June 29th, celebrating the best of British gardening.
 This year's event is bigger than ever, featuring an array of stands and entertainment.
 Highlights include the return of the magnificent Grand Floral Pavilion and the stunning outdoor floral displays of ‘Floral Street’.
 Engage with gardening experts through a series of talks and demonstrations, and enjoy fabulous food and drink, homeware, crafts, and live music all weekend.
 Don't miss this vibrant showcase of gardening excellence, perfect for enthusiasts looking to explore the latest in gardening trends and innovations.

 BOOK A VISIT